 - Methylmalonic acid in the urine

-When a vitamin B12 deficiency is present, homocysteine levels rise significantly.
-Higher homocysteine levels can be considered a surefire indicator that a vitamin B12 deficiency exists.
-However, certain diseases can distort this result.
-A combination of a direct test, such as the HoloTC test, and the homocysteine test can give a very reliable result regarding vitamin B12 deficiency.
-The homocysteine test is also commonly used to test the success of vitamin B12 therapy.
+Even so, a combination of tests – such as the holoTC test and the homocysteine test – can give very reliable results.
+The homocysteine test is also commonly used to test the success of B12 therapy.

 The homocysteine level should ideally be under 9 μmol/l.

-The ideal test would be a combination of the HoloTC, homocysteine and MMA tests, but all three would result in a significant financial outlay, which is why the MMA test is most commonly recommended, as many companies offer MMA tests which can be carried out at home.
+The ideal test would be a combination of the holoTC, homocysteine and MMA tests, but all three are a significant expenditure.
+This is why the MMA test is most commonly recommended, as it typically costs between $50-100 (£40-75).
+Furthermore, many companies offer MMA tests which can be carried out at home.

 Vitamin B12 Breath Test

-Researchers at the university of Florida have developed a breath test which works by determining the level of vitamin B12 against the CO2 content in the breath.
-Vitamin B12 plays a decisive role in the metabolization of sodium propionate to CO2.
-Through administering sodium propionate and measuring the subsequent levels of CO2 expelled from the lungs, it is possible to check the body’s vitamin B12 status.
-For this, the researchers labelled the propionate with a stable isotope of carbon, and then only measured the resulting CO2 which was labelled.
-The test is currently still in the research phase, but has already proven itself to be reliable and could be a comfortable alternative to the existing tests in the near future.
+Researchers at the University of Florida have developed a breath test which determines the level of B12 through the CO2 content in the breath.
+B12 plays a decisive role in the metabolisation of the sodium propionate into CO2.
+Through administering sodium propionate and measuring the subsequent levels of exhaled CO2, it is possible to ascertain the body’s B12 status.
+For this purpose, the carbon in the sodium propionate is marked by a carbon isotope in order to be able to distinguish between the CO2 from the sodium propionate and that which is naturally exhaled.
+The test is currently still in the research phase, but has already proven itself to be reliable.
+In years to come it could be a comfortable alternative to the existing tests.

 Who can Perform a Vitamin B12 Test?

-Readers who think they may suffer a vitamin B12 deficiency should initially take the cheapest and most comfortable variant, the MMA test.
+We recommend that individuals who believe they suffer from B12 deficiency initially conduct the most affordable and comfortable variant: the MMA test.
 This gives a clear indication as to whether a deficiency is present.
-If the test is positive, a follow-up appointment with a doctor should be made in order to find out the cause of the deficiency and to discuss treatment.
+If the test is positive, a follow up appointment with a doctor should be arranged in order to find out the cause of deficiency and to discuss treatment.

-Those who would rather not visit the doctor, or who believe that their potential deficiency could be caused by an insufficient intake of vitamin B12, for example vegans, can simply start to take regular doses of suitable vitamin B12 supplements and then complete a second MMA test after a few weeks.
-If this second test returns positive for a deficiency, then it is highly likely that the cause of the problem is absorption difficulties.
-At this point in time, it is highly recommended to visit a doctor.
+Those who would rather not visit the doctor or who believe that their potential deficiency could be caused by an insufficient intake of B12 – for example vegans and vegetarians – can simply start to take regular doses of B12 supplements and then complete a second MMA test after a few weeks.
+If this second test returns positive for deficiency, then it is highly likely that the cause of the problem is absorption difficulties.
+At this point in time, we highly recommended seeing a doctor.

 |Crohn’s disease (chronic inflammation of the intestine)||Blood test, ultrasound, colonoscopy|